We can’t promise a cure, but our priority is your dog’s comfort.

 | 60 mL | 4,200 mg | $249.00 | $0.059/mg |

-Most cancer-support CBD oils are full-spectrum, meaning they contain trace amounts of THC.
-While safe for most, some senior dogs with neurological issues or extreme sensitivity may react poorly to even trace THC (getting “wobbly” or disoriented).
+Most CBD oils for cancer support are full-spectrum, so they have small amounts of THC.
+While this is safe for most dogs, some older dogs with neurological issues or high sensitivity can react badly, becoming wobbly or disoriented.

-HolistaPet solves this with their high-potency 3,000 mg broad-spectrum oil.
-They extract all the THC while keeping the other cannabinoids intact.
-This allows you to give aggressive, high-milligram doses to manage pain and nausea without worrying about any intoxicating side effects adding to your dog’s confusion.
+HolistaPet solves this by offering a high-potency 3,000 mg broad-spectrum oil.
+They remove all the THC but keep the other helpful cannabinoids.
+This way, you can give higher doses for comfort and appetite without worrying about side effects that could confuse your dog.

 Features